• Home

 Let your jerky dry at least 8 hours.
 If your jerky is especially thick, it could take up to 16 hours.
 For me, it’s easiest to leave it in the oven overnight.

-That’s all there is to learning how to make jerky in the oven!
+That’s all there is to learn how to make jerky in the oven!

 Even though we actually do have an electric dehydrator, I’ve actually been using the oven method this winter while we’ve been using the oven to help heat the kitchen (did I say we remodeled our house last summer?
 We’re actually still working on it, and the heating system still needs some work!), and I love it!